rcarrata/rcarrata.github.io/_posts/2021-11-26-egress-ip-ovn.md

 192.168.126.53 - - [26/Nov/2021:13:23:42 -0500] "HEAD / HTTP/1.1" 200 - "-" "curl/7.61.1"
 ```

-as we can figure out the source IP received by the external server/host is the worker node where the pod of Patty-deployment within the Bouvier namespace is running.
+As we can see, the source IP received by the external server/host is the worker node where the pod of Patty-deployment within the Bouvier namespace is running.

 Be aware that when creating an EgressIP object, the following conditions apply to nodes that are labeled with the k8s.ovn.org/egress-assignable: "" label: